timhklim/tl-test/HOWTO.md

 *   Visual Studio Code Editor and various plugins
 *   Docker Desktop for windows
 *   Docker Compose
-*   Powershell
+*   powershell
-*   Git client
+*   git client
-*   Make
+*   make
-*   Python
+*   python
-*   Pip
+*   pip

 The on premises infrastructure (an aged 5 years old laptop computer) has turned out being a real winner in term of cost for compute and data storage as compared to the cloud option or the efforts would be required to spin up a virtual unix VM.
-The only petty cloud usage cost (probably under a dollar this month) when I conducted the portability test on an AWS EC2 instance for half an hour.
+The only petty cloud usage cost **(probably under a dollar this month)** for the few minutes of portability test on an `AWS EC2 instance`.

-### Possible Code Enhancement
+## Possible Code Enhancements

-*   Rendering the `info` API endpoint JSON output for better visual effect
+*   Rendering the `/info` API endpoint JSON output for better visual effect
 *   Enable Token Authorization for endpoint access

-###  Hope you like my code!!!
+#  Hope you like my code!!!